MG ZS EV review: reliability & safety rating

 MG ZS EV reliability & problems

 The electric ZS is a fairly new car but it's had enough time to impress.
 It was crowned as the best electric car to own in the 2020 Driver Power owner satisfaction survey – not least because it's so cheap to buy and run.
-However, the MG ZS overall finished in 41st position out of 75 models on the list of best new cars to own in the 2021 Driver Power survey, and MG came in last place on the list of the best car markers in the same survey.
+Since then, the ZS has continued to perform well and has been ranked the 13th-best electric car to own in the 2023 Driver Power survey, coming in just behind its smaller estate sibling, the MG5.

 The petrol-engined MG ZS garnered a middling three-star safety rating from the independent crash-testing experts at Euro NCAP, but the electric version did better, primarily due to its additional active safety technology.
 It scored the maximum five stars, with 90% and 85% scores for adult and child occupant protection respectively.